What Is a Purchase Order, Its Purposes & How To Request It

 This article is part of a larger series on Bookkeeping.

-Purposes of a Purchase Order
+Purchase Order Purposes

 - Prevents duplicate purchase transactions: By entering POs in your bookkeeping system as soon as they’re made, your bookkeeper can catch any duplicate POs that have been created.